mridul2493/Phishing_Detector/README.md

   - Select Application Type as Chrome Extension.
   - Copy your Extension ID from Chrome (chrome://extensions/) and paste it into the OAuth client creation form.
   - After creation, note down the OAuth Client ID, project ID.
-  - Save it in the credentials.json file in your project directory:
+  - Save it in the credentials.json file in your gmail_phishing_detector folder inside your project directory:
   - **{"client_id": "YOUR_OAUTH_CLIENT_ID_HERE" , project_id: "YOUR_PROJECT_ID_HERE"}**

 - **Start the Backend Service**
   - Open a terminal in your code editor and navigate to the gmail_phishing_detector folder:
   - cd gmail_phishing_detector
+  - create a virtual environment in powershell : python -m venv venv
   - Activate the virtual environment (Windows example):
   - **.\venv\Scripts\Activate**
   - Run the Flask backend: